-If you're adding a new heater to a room with existing heating, each heater must meet the requirements in the healthy homes standards, with one exception.
-If your existing heating doesn’t have the required heating capacity, you can add a smaller fixed electric heater to ‘top up’ your heating.
-If you do, you must meet all these conditions:
+If your existing heating doesn't meet the required heating capacity and you're adding a new heater or heaters to the main living room, each heater must meet the requirements in the healthy homes standards, with one exception.
+You can add a smaller fixed electric heater to ‘top up’ your heating if you meet all these conditions:

 - you installed your existing heating before 1 July 2019